Prosecutor of the International Criminal Court: Elections of the prosecutor

 The first election of the prosecutor took place on 21 April 2003, during the second resumption of the first session of the Assembly of States Parties in New York.
 The only official candidate was Luis Moreno Ocampo.
 Moreno Ocampo was elected with 78 votes with no votes against and no abstentions.
 Nine states parties did not vote.

 The second election of the prosecutor took place during the tenth session of the Assembly of States Parties in New York on 12 December 2011.
 A Search Committee was established which received 52 communications regarding a new prosecutor.
 In the end, the states parties achieved consensus to elect the then-deputy prosecutor, Fatou Bensouda, as the new prosecutor.
 She was elected by acclamation.

 The third election of the prosecutor took place during the second resumed nineteenth session of the Assembly of States Parties in New York on 12 February 2021.
-In its first ballot, Karim Ahmad Khan received 59 votes, Fergal Gaynor (Ireland) 47, Carlos Castresana Fernández (Spain) 12, and Francesco Lo Voi (Italy) 5.
+In its first ballot, Karim Ahmad Khan, QC received 59 votes, Fergal Gaynor (Ireland) 47, Carlos Castresana Fernández (Spain) 12, and Francesco Lo Voi (Italy) 5.
 In its second ballot, Karim Khan was elected with 72 votes, surpassing the majority requirement of 62.
 Fergal Gaynor received 42 votes, Carlos Castresana Fernández 5, and Francesco Lo Voi 3.